coopdanger/github-wg-configuration/draft-cooper-wugh-github-wg-configuration.md

 Note that this system will not back up GitHub issues or pull requests.
 It is very likely that these should be backed up as well.
-The GitHub API possibly allows this; if so, the IETF Secretariat should bac up those at the same time as it is backing up the GitHub repositories.
+The GitHub API possibly allows this; if so, the IETF Secretariat should back up those at the same time as it is backing up the GitHub repositories.